-Patagonia is home to so many incredible animals, but one of our favorite creates that we can find in Southern Argentina are penguins!
+Patagonia is home to so many incredible animals, but one of our favorite creatures that we can find in Southern Argentina are penguins!
 We’re calling all penguin lovers of the world to discover these black and white flightless birds in their natural habitat.

 Punta Tombo is the place to go if you want to see more penguins than you can possibly imagine!
 That is because Punta Tombo is a reserve that holds its claim to fame as one of the largest magellanic penguin colonies in the world.
-Each year hundreds upond hundreds of penguins are born here.
-These feathered friends can be seen here only during nesting time because they spend the rest of the year in Brazil.
-So if you’re a penguin lover, be sure to head down to this massive penguin paradise sometime from the start of September until the end of April.
+Each year hundreds and hundreds of penguins are born here.
+These feathered friends can only be seen here during nesting time because they spend the rest of the year in Brazil.
+So if you’re a penguin lover, be sure to head down to this massive penguin paradise sometime between the start of September until the end of April.

-In Punta Tombo, you will find yourself literally waddling alongside the penguins as you walk through the paths in this penguin reserve.
+In Punta Tombo, you will find yourself literally waddling alongside the penguins as you walk through the paths of this penguin reserve.
 You will see baby penguins and parent penguins, but make sure to watch where you step because magellanic penguins dig holes in the earth for their nests.

 The best way to get here is by coming from Trelew, which is about an hour and a half drive away.
 Usually, travelers stay at Puerto Madryn (not Trelew) since it is the top destination of the area to see wildlife.
 Punta Tombo is one of the classic Puerto Madryn tours, so you should definitely go for it if you stay for multiple days in this coastal city!